| DocumentationOverviewLet's see how KEna looks at startup:

 the current version of KEna is that we have to manually make a 3D

-file is located.
+view of the model in the same directory ask1mfile is located.
 This simply means that we display 3D view of the

 model with menu option Tools | 3D View.
 File with the same name as

-model file and extension x3d is created in
+model file and extensionx3dis created in

-directory called 3d .
+directory called3d.
 Then we use some file

 management tool (Windows Explorer for example) to copy the file to the